dlwh/sbt-jflex/README.md

 ```scala
    seq(sbtjflex.SbtJFlexPlugin.jflexSettings: _*)
 ```
-Include the settings from `sbtjflex.SbtJFlexPlugin.antlrSettings` in your project build file.
+Include the settings from `sbtjflex.SbtJFlexPlugin.jflexSettings` in your project build file.
 See the [SBT wiki page on plugins][1] for further details.